Frank Bohn (socialist): Later years

-Following his departure from the Socialist Party, Bohn contributed to the war effort by writing a propaganda pamphlet for the American Alliance for Labor and Democracy, an effort of the Wilson administration to mobilize pro-war forces in the American labor movement in support of the European war effort.
-Thereafter Bohn went to work for the Committee on Public Information in France and Switzerland, aiding in the production of pro-war propaganda targeted to the labor movement.
+Following his departure from the Socialist Party, Bohn contributed to America's World War I effort by writing a propaganda pamphlet for the American Alliance for Labor and Democracy, an initiative of the Wilson administration to mobilize American labor in support of the European war.
+Thereafter, Bohn went to work for the Committee on Public Information in France and Switzerland, assisting in the production of pro-war propaganda targeted at the labor movement.

 He joined the National Non-Partisan League and was a delegate to the 1st National Convention of the Labor Party of the United States in November 1919.

 Bohn apparently worked as a journalist during the inter-war years.
 He also headed an organization called the German–American Congress for Democracy during the early years of World War II.

-Varian Fry writes in "Surrender on Demand" that Bohn helped him in Marseilles to aid refugees from Germany make it to America in 1940.
+In his book Surrender on Demand (1945), Varian Fry described how Bohn began working with him in Marseille in 1940 as they helped German refugees escape to America.
+The Tamiment Library - Robert F. Wagner Archives New York documents Frank Bohn's activities in Marseille 1940/1941.

-In 1941 he wrote a report for the newly established Foreign Nationalities Branch of the State Department entitled "The German-American Population in the United States."
-In this report Bohn warned against equating the 19th-century German immigrants, who were rapidly Americanized, with 20th-century newcomers, who were influenced by German nationalist propaganda and represented a potential pool of support for the Nazi enemy on American soil.
+In 1941, Bohn wrote a report for the newly established Foreign Nationalities Branch of the State Department entitled "The German-American Population in the United States."
+In the report, he warned against equating the 19th-century German immigrants, who were rapidly Americanized, with 20th-century newcomers, who were influenced by German nationalist propaganda and represented a potential pool of Nazi support on American soil.

 Death and legacy

 Bohn died July 29, 1975, at the age of 96.

-He is best remembered today as co-author with Big Bill Haywood of the influential pamphlet Industrial Socialism, a short work which helped fuel the American syndicalist boom of 1912–14.
+He is best remembered today as co-author with Bill Haywood of the influential pamphlet Industrial Socialism, a short work that helped fuel the American syndicalist boom of 1912–14.